 This quote of Cardinal Newman's reveals the key for the interpretation of all reality.
 We are a mysterious harmony of flesh and spirit.
 We are not merely of this earth, but have, as it were, one foot in eternity.
-This truth should have its echo in the hollow of our chest.
-It explains the ache we feel in the face of beauty, or creation, of music, love, and even suffering and death.
+We are in fact, an embodied thirst for the Infinite!
+This truth explains the ache we feel in the face of beauty, or creation, of music, love, and even suffering and death.
 It defines the pull in our hearts for immortality.
 In the words of Pope Benedict XVI, "Genuine beauty... gives man a healthy ‘shock’, it draws him out of himself, wrenches him away... from being content with the humdrum – it even makes him suffer, piercing him like a dart, but in so doing it ‘reawakens’ him, opening afresh the eyes of his heart and mind, giving him wings, carrying him aloft.”

-The truth about God "breathes" through creation, and most of all through the creation of man and woman, made for life-giving love in the image of the Trinity.
+The truth about God "breathes" through creation, for He made it, and most of all through the creation of man and woman, made for life-giving love in the image of the Trinity.
 The body is a sacrament that proclaims the Mystery of God!
 It speaks, and our spiritual life, which animates and is knit inextricably to our physical life, is crowned with the gifts of intellect and will.
 But our reason and so much of what it gathers from the senses is like a rocket that can propel us only so high.
 Like a trapeze artist letting go, faith grasps our hands from above when reason can barely touch the fingertips.
 This is the path of the human person: to harmonize both faith and reason.
 To look with human eyes, to scrutinize with our intellect, and using reason like a launchpad, to leap into Love.

 Let us pray for those with only a singular view; the tunnel vision of the terrorist, the ego of the angry evolutionist, the clouded view of the creationist.
 And for all of us who feel that we cannot hold the tension of two, and so resort to violence to make a point.
 For violence is a clear sign that reason has been abandoned.
 May God give us His peace and make us sensitive to His quiet whispers through all creation.